Belhus Woods Country Park is a diverse landscape of ancient woodland, grassland and lakes.

 Early purple orchids, graceful ragged robins and a sea of bluebells all grow which in turn provide nectar and shelter for insects and butterflies.

 Belhus has all types of grassland, from mown grass kept short to provide picnic areas to tall swards ideal for grassland butterflies and sky larks.
 Lake margins and adjacent fields provide ideal sites for family games, while the hay meadows are seas of green, rich with colonies of plants and insects.

 Past gravel extraction on the site created a series of lakes that provide good quality course fishing.
 2 lakes have been set aside as conservation areas and are havens for wildlife.

 Educational Rangers from Essex County Council Country Parks Team organise school visits.

-Go to the Essex Country Parks website for more information.
+Go to Explore Essex: Belhus Woods Country Park for more information.

 The park is run by Essex County Council Country Parks team in agreement with Thurrock Council.